kleberrangel/tigerlinux.github.io/recipes/ispapps/multi-layer-multi-server-email-platform/01-POP-IMAP-LDA-Layer.md

 mkdir /MAILBOXES/C7
 ```

-By using NFS, we can use multiple servers in this layers, all pointed to the same resource.
-This is a common setup in most multi-server approachs.
+By using NFS, we can have multiple servers, all pointed to the same resource.
+This is a common setup in most POP/IMAP multi-server installations.

 ## Dovecot Setup for POP-IMAP.